coding-dummy/Summer-Project-2023/README.md

 A simple idle-clicker game created in Unity.
 This project was used for me to focus my efforts on developing my pixel drawing skills.

-Linked below is a video presentation I had done which showcases what I have done:
+Linked is a video presentation I had done which showcases what I have done:
 [link](https://youtu.be/uhe38DSumWo)https://youtu.be/uhe38DSumWo